aSolorzano20/OCP_1Z0_829_theory/Chapter-7-Beyond Classes/chapter_7_Beyond_Classes.md

 A local class is a nested class defined within a method.
 Like local variables, a local class declaration does not exist until the method is invoked
 Local classes have the following properties:
 - They do not have an access modifier.
-- They can be declared final or abstract .
+- They can be declared final or abstract.
 - They have access to all fields and methods of the enclosing class (when defined in an instance method).
 - They can access final and effectively final local variables.
 <br>